|

 The E2x2 OTG is Core Audio compliant.
 In other words, plug-and-play on the Mac and requires no drivers.
 I'm running Sequoia 15.7.4 and all is well.

 I’ve used the E2x2 OTG on a Mac Studio M4 Max using Logic Pro X, TwistedWave, GarageBand, and Adobe Audition without any issues.
 Power on the E2x2 OTG before opening the DAW, and immediately start tracking.
 No restarts or cable pulls are required.
-If I forget to turn on the E2x2 OTG before opening Logic Pro, it warns me the interface is offline but recognizes it after a few seconds.
+If I forget to turn on the E2x2 OTG before opening Logic Pro, it warns me the interface is off line but recognizes it after a few seconds.

 Topping Professional Control Center

-A small application with a grandiose title—Topping Professional Control Center (Pro Control)—is the only software provided.
+A wee application with a grandiose title—Topping Professional Control Center (Pro Control)—is the only software provided.
 While optional for Macs, it is required for Windows.
 Pro Control is used to configure routing, loopbacks, digital gain, and some physical controls.
 Sample rate buffer settings are available for Windows but not for Macs.
 For Macs, buffer and sample rates are configured in your DAW.

 Pro Control | Input/output routing, digital gain, and firmware updates.